Nexus-Mods/NexusMods.App/docs/GettingStarted.md

 Both extensions can be found directly from the IDE plugin/extension managers.
 Using these extension is recommended for easier development.

-There are also some project Templates for Avalonia that can be very useful to have, available here:
+There are also some Item Templates for Avalonia that can be very useful to have, available here:
 - https://github.com/AvaloniaUI/avalonia-dotnet-templates

 ### Code Overview